 | Join Us on Social Media Making a Difference Through Community Service - We Serve.

-![]() ![]() World Services for the Blind Texas School for the Blind and Visually Impaired |
+These are some of the organizations we are proud to support through the donations raised by our community efforts: ![]() ![]() World Services for the Blind Texas School for the Blind and Visually Impaired |